 Ithaca College prepares a combined Annual Security and Fire Safety Report (ASFSR) in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) [20 USC 1092 (f)].
-The report contains policies, procedures, and programs that are reflective of the 2020 calendar year.
-Additionally, the report includes statistical data reflective of calendar years 2017, 2018, and 2019.
+The report contains policies, procedures, and programs that are reflective of the 2022-2023 academic year.
+Additionally, the report includes statistical data reflective of the calendar years 2020, 2021, and 2022.